Mantel Takes Up Betrayal, Beheadings In 'Bodies'

 (SOUNDBITE OF MUSIC)

-GROSS: Women who were chosen as queen - that sounds really great, right?
-But if they don't give birth to a male heir for Henry VIII - bam, they're executed.
+GROSS: Because women who were chosen as queen, that sounds really great, right, but if they don't give birth to a male heir for Henry VIII, bam, they're executed.

 GROSS: Oh, OK.